cstate/cstate/README.md

 Now is a good time to make cState look the way you want it to, so upload a favicon (and logo) to `/static/`.
 Edit `config.yml` to fit your needs.
 And so on, and so forth.

 **Do not change any files in the `themes` directory or its subdirectories.
-Everything is handled automatically by Git.**
+Everything is handled automatically by Git.
+If the content or static directories are empty, create at least one file in them (such as `gitkeep.txt`) to make sure Git picks them up.**

 To make the status page public, you will need to connect to a remote GitHub repository much like this: